Cataglyphis hispanica

 • Nest: 28 – 32 °C

-Hibernation: Yes, Southern European
+Winter Dormancy: Yes, Southern European

-Colony size: approx. 500 – 3,000 workers
+Colony Size: approx. 500 – 3,000 workers

-Advantages and disadvantages of the species Cataglyphis hispanica
+Advantages and Disadvantages of Cataglyphis hispanica

 Advantages: